KunalxKushwaha/Resume-Builder/Readme.md

 ## Resumate📰
 Your Own Resume Builder.<br>
 Currently Working on its Frotend.<br>
-Lookinf foeward to make the Education Sections.👍<br>
+Making the final buttons of Frontend.👍<br>

 ## Made with 💖 by Kunal Kushwaha